-And it is a great alternative to soft drinks, or for when you are having a sugar craving but what something healthy!
+And it is a great alternative to soft drinks, or for when you are having a sugar craving but want something healthy!

 So, now that you are all excited about how fermented foods can help you, where do you start?
-It is best to learn how to make these at home, as some store bought products may not be as healthy as you think (sauerkraut, for example, should only be bought if it is in the fridge – if it is in the main aisle of the supermarket, they usually use vinegar to give it the acidic flavour instead of the naturally produced flavour from the bacteria).
+It is best to learn how to make these at home, as some store-bought products may not be as healthy as you think.
+For example, sauerkraut should only be bought if it is in the fridge.
+If it is in the main aisle of the supermarket, they usually use vinegar to give it the acidic flavour instead of the naturally produced flavour from the bacteria.

 RECIPE FOR WATER KEFIR

 There are many variations of how to produce kefir water online, but I have listed a basic recipe below:

 - 1 large 2.5+L jar

 - Nylon or stainless steel sieve

 - 1 cup kefir grains (buy online, or look on sites such as Gumtree)

 - 1 cup sugar (preferably organic raw/coconut/rapadura/brown sugar as oppose to processed white sugar, or honey which has antibacterial properties and may weaken the kefir)